HEX2016/TicTacToe/docs/Design report.md

 <img src="ClassDiagram.png" />

+### Classes after implementation

+During the implementation process we changed and refactored the classes a bit:

 1. Board
   * Holds the board/fields for the game platform.
   * Has methods for placing a player on field and checking if a player is placed on field.